-Rubel in 1983 investigated the use of social comparison in the self-evaluations of children by giving his subjects feedback on their own performance on difficult tasks and information about the performance of other children their age.
+Rubel (1983) investigated the use of social comparison in the self-evaluations of children by giving his subjects feedback on their own performance on difficult tasks and information about the performance of other children their age.
 The children were then asked for self-evaluations.

-He found that children younger than seven years made almost no reference to the information about the performances of other children in their evaluations.
+He found that children younger than seven years did not refer to the information about the performances of other children in their evaluations.
 Rather, they based their evaluations on an "absolute standard" of whether or not they were able to complete the task.
-Other authors have also reported that children under 7 years of age do not use social comparison information in forming their self-concepts but are focused on absolute physical and behavioral characteristics (Harter, 1988)
+Other authors have also reported that children under 7 years of age do not use social comparison information in forming their selfconcepts but are focused on absolute physical and behavioral characteristics (Harter, 1988)